LeetLLM

 Graph maintenance

 • Additions: When new documents arrive, the system must extract entities and relationships, then merge them into the existing graph.
-Significant new connections may shift community structure, requiring reclustering and regeneration of affected reports.
+New connections can shift community structure, requiring reclustering and regeneration of affected reports.

 • Deletions: Removing a document isn't as simple as deleting a row in a database.
 The system must trace and remove nodes or edges supported solely by that document.
 If removed evidence changes graph structure, communities and reports may need recomputation.